ItalyStrap/advanced-control-manager/readme.txt

 [ItalyStrap](https://italystrap.com/) will add powerful features to your WordPress site.

-[Advanced Control Manager](https://github.com/ItalyStrap/advanced-control-manager) is also on github.
+[Advanced Control Manager](https://github.com/ItalyStrap/advanced-control-manager) is also on GitHub.

 = Purpose =

-I developed this plugin with many features because I need them in all sites created for my clients, it also extends the [ItalyStrap Theme Frameworks](https://github.com/ItalyStrap/italystrap) functionality but it works fine with all WordPress themes.
+I developed this plugin with many features because I need them in all sites created for my clients, it also extends the [ItalyStrap Theme Frameworks](https://github.com/ItalyStrap/italystrap) functionality, but it works fine with all WordPress themes.

-Think about Advanced Control Manager like a Jetpack with many functionality that make your site more powerful and extensible, for example: Lazyload for image with srcset support, widget and shortcode for Twitter Bootstrap Carousel (with lazyload support), widget for displaying lists of posts type with a lot of options like popular posts, last posts, related posts and so on, there are a lot of functionality, see above for the full list of featured.
+Think about Advanced Control Manager like a Jetpack with many functionality that make your site more powerful and extensible, for example: Lazy load for image with srcset support, widget and shortcode for Twitter Bootstrap Carousel (with lazy load support), widget for displaying lists of posts type with a lot of options like popular posts, last posts, related posts and so on, there are a lot of functionality, see above for the full list of featured.

 This plugin is fully developed in OOP.
 It utilizes [DI Container](https://github.com/rdlowrey/auryn), Dependency Injection, Polymorphism, Inheritance, etc.
 If you are a developer you can extend it with his API (Dev docs coming soon).